vmfmyot/VR-Cat-Museum/README.md

 This project was developed on the Unity Game Engine, using an HTC Vive Cosmos 2 headset. \
 \
 Our museum layout was designed and built using the SweetHome3D software.
 However, the rest of our 3D assets were all found online and are free to use.
-All the credits will be given further below.

 ## Implemented features and group members' contributions